- V2MOM is one of the easiest strategic planning frameworks to implement and drive organizational alignment

 How do you craft a departmental or personal V2MOM document that aligns with those coming from the top?

 This is the million-dollar question that all implementation problems boil down to.
 Let’s see what the V2MOM document of a fictional and ambitious sustainability leader called Jane could look like:

 Make the firm the first in the industry with 0 environmental footprint.

-- Gradually shift the company’s energy sources to alternative, sustainable sources by 2025.
+- Shift the company’s energy sources to alternative, sustainable sources by 2025

 - High cost of transformation

 - Legislation prevents certain decisions/changes

 - % of the energy supplied by sustainable sources

 - Cost of new technology and ROI timeline